bologer/anycomment.io/readme.txt

 = Features =
 * All comments stored in your own database.
 We reuse native comment's table, so all of the default WordPress functionality comes out of the box.
 * Social network authorization via Facebook, VK, Twitter, Google, Odnoklassniki, GitHub, Instagram, Twitch or Dribble
+* Ability to define type of form: guests only, with social authorization or both
 * Plugin is translated into English & Russian
 * Suitable for dark & light themes
 * Blazing-fast comments based on React & WordPress REST API